 Harry looked up at her.
 He knew what she was implying.
-There had been so much tragedy in his life already, he did not need anymore.
-But on the other hand... had he had to endure all that for no reason?
-Just to wind up unhappy with his whole living situation?
+There had been so much tragedy in his life already, he did not need any more.
+But on the other hand … had he had to endure all that for no reason?
+Just to wind up unhappy with his current situation in life?

 "I need to know, Hermione."